matt-harvey/tabulo/README.md

 | yz       |          |
 ```

-Wrapping behaviour is configured for the table as a whole, using the `wrap_header_cells_to` option
+Wrapping behaviour is configured for the table as a whole using the `wrap_header_cells_to` option
-for header cells and `wrap_cells_to` for body cells.
-The default value of these options is `nil`,
+for header cells and `wrap_cells_to` for body cells, both of which default to `nil`, meaning that
-meaning cells are wrapped to as many rows as required; passing a `Fixnum` limits wrapping to the
+cells are wrapped to as many rows as required.
+Passing a `Fixnum` limits wrapping to the given
-given number of rows, with content truncated from that point on.
+number of rows, with content truncated from that point on.
 The `~` character is appended to the
 outputted cell content to show that truncation has occurred:

 ```ruby